 The purpose of the report is to present the concrete research and social impact objectives of the project.
 The consortium can use these objectives later to compile contents for impact stories and other information on its activities.

 The situational report is written in Finnish and its length is 5–10 pages.

 The annual monitoring of projects is primarily carried out through impact stories.
-The impact stories are reports that describe and discuss the research and interaction carried out in the project in relation to the joint impact objectives of the programme and the project’s own impact objectives.
+A project shall produce 1–5 impact stories, which are supplemented annually throughout the project’s run.
+The impact stories are reports that describe and discuss the research and interaction carried out in the project in relation to the joint impact objectives of the programme and the project’s own impact targets.
 The impact stories continue on the descriptions given in the situational picture reports and serve as a tool for the project to compile and reflect on its activities.
 We encourage that projects prepare the stories in cooperation between work packages and reflect on the added value of multidisciplinary cooperation in the pursuit of impact.

-Most SRC programmes run for five to six years.
-In these long-term programmes, the funding period is divided into two parts.
-The follow-on funding is granted based on an application and an interim review.
+Most SRC programmes last six years and are divided into two funding periods.
+In these programmes, the projects can be granted continued funding based on an application submitted at the end of the first funding period and based on an interim review.
 Projects shall submit an interim report for the interim review.

-The final report of a project funded under an SRC programme focuses on the project for which the SRC has granted funding.
-The Finnish Act on Discretionary Government Transfers obliges the Academy of Finland to monitor that the research funding it has granted is used for the purpose originally applied for.
+The final report focuses on the project for which the SRC has granted funding.
+The Finnish Act on Discretionary Government Transfers obliges the Academy of Finland as a government agency to monitor that the research funding it has granted is used for the purpose originally applied for.
 In selecting and outlining the information to be reported, a suitable guideline is whether the funding granted by the SRC has been an essential prerequisite for the creation of the outputs or results, etc., in question and whether they have emerged as a result of the implementation of the project’s research and interaction plan.

 The information provided in the final report will be used in the programme evaluation to be carried out after the end of the programme.
 If the information is incomplete, the project may be requested to correct or supplement it.